tkightly/london-by-night/rules-notes.md

 * Roll willpower + one third of humanity against difficulty set by Storyteller
 * on success, they resist frenzy
+* players can't use Blood Surge but they can do willpower rerolls
+* players don't replace vampire dice with blood dice

 ### While in frenzy